Ewa6/quoteable-service/docs/tutorials/implement-error-handling.md

 # Implement basic error handling when using the API

-This tutorial demonstrates how to implement basic error handling when working with the Quoteable API.
-Proper error handling is crucial for creating robust applications that can gracefully manage unexpected situations.
+This tutorial demonstrates how to implement basic error handling when working with the Quoteable Service API.
+Proper error handling is important for creating robust applications that can gracefully manage unexpected situations.

 <div class="tutorial-duration">
   <div class="icon-container">